Ansikka/kishan.py/README.md

-** KrishiMitra – Empowering Indian Farmers with AI & Language Support KrishiMitra is a smart,multilingual Streamlit web application designed to assist farmers in India!!
+** KrishiMitra – Empowering Indian Farmers with AI & Language Support KrishiMitra is a smart, multilingual Streamlit web application designed to assist farmers in India!!
 By providing crucial daily support—crop care tips, mandi prices, government schemes, disease detection, weather updates, and a friendly chatbot.
 With BhashaBuddy farmers can use the app in their native languages, making the platform more inclusive and empowering!!
 **